We inspect the premises of all food businesses registered with us. This is to ensure that you are following food law requirements.

-Your inspection will be assigned to one of our Environmental Health Officers, or an authorised officer contracted to carry inspections on our behalf, and will normally be unannounced.
-The Officer will always identify themselves and show you their official authorisation.
+Inspections are carried out by our Environmental Health Officers or an authorised officer contracted to carry out inspections on our behalf.
+They will normally be unannounced.

 The timescale of your inspection is determined on whether your practices have been assessed as high risk or low risk.

 During the inspection, the officer will be looking at things such as:

 - how you store ingredients and where they are stored

 They will also want to see a written, step-by-step, food safety management system to demonstrate how you provide safe food and will also check that these procedures are followed by any staff you employ.

 Safer Food, Better Business diary refill packs

 If you are using a diary from one of the food safety management packs produced by the Food Standards Agency, you can now purchase a diary refill pack (which includes diary sheets for a full year) from us.

 These cost £9.60 (inc VAT) if you collect, or £13.20 (inc VAT) if you want us to post it to your business address.